INTO-CPS-Association/DTaaS-examples/digital_twins/water_tank_FI_monitor/README.md

 lifecycle/analyze
 ```

-In the plot, three color-coded indicators are used to represent different
+In the plot, four color-coded indicators are used to represent different
 values.
 The blue line shows the water tank level, while orange represents
 the control output and green indicates the monitor's verdict.
 A red dashed
 line serves as a reference point, marking the level checked by the